h2oai/h2o-3/h2o-r/ensemble/README.md

 ## Bug Reports

-- Please report any bugs or issues you may be having (or just general questions) to [h2ostream](https://groups.google.com/forum/#!forum/h2ostream).
+- Please report any bugs or issues you may be having (or just general questions) to [h2ostream](https://groups.google.com/forum/#!forum/h2ostream) or [community.h2o.ai](https://community.h2o.ai).
+- We also recommend filing a bug report (with a reproducible code example) on the [H2O JIRA](http://jira.h2o.ai/) under the "PUBDEV" project.

 ## Benchmarks

-Benchmarking code for **h2oEnsemble Classic** (compatible with H2O version 2.0, aka "H2O Classic") is available here: [https://github.com/ledell/h2oEnsemble-benchmarks](https://github.com/ledell/h2oEnsemble-benchmarks)  These benchmarks are out of date -- a major rewrite of the `h2o.ensemble` backend occured in version 0.0.5, which speeds things up a lot.
-New benchmarks forthcoming.
+Benchmarking code for **h2oEnsemble Classic** (compatible with H2O version 2.0, aka "H2O Classic") is available here: [https://github.com/ledell/h2oEnsemble-benchmarks](https://github.com/ledell/h2oEnsemble-benchmarks)  These benchmarks are out of date -- a major rewrite of the `h2o.ensemble` backend occured in version 0.0.5.
+[New benchmarks forthcoming](https://github.com/ledell/h2oEnsemble-benchmarks/tree/v0.1.8).